audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Attribute | Type | Description
 --------- | ---- | -----------
 `libraryItem` | [Library Item Expanded](#library-item-expanded) Object | The matched library item.
-`matchKey` | String | What the library item was matched on.
+`matchKey` | String or null | What the library item was matched on.
-`matchText` | String | The text in the library item that the query matched to.
+`matchText` | String or null | The text in the library item that the query matched to.

 ## Get a Library's Stats